scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 In the scope of these recent
 discoveries, this tutorial shows how to learn such embeddings in :code:`geomstats` using the Poincaré Ball manifold applied to the well-known ‘Karate Club’ dataset.
-Please note that in the sequel we omit details regarding resizing the data arrays.
+Please note that in the sequel we omit details regarding re-shaping/dimensioning the data arrays.
 A full working code is available in the ``examples`` directory and additionally a detailed notebook under ``notebooks``.

 We will first recall a few properties of hyperbolic spaces.
 Then show how to